alex-wey/search/README.md

 After that, a query will be instantiated, which will take trivial time (MedWiki takes around 2 seconds).
 Then, the REPL will open and output the results based on either a standard search with or without utilizing the PageRank algorithm (decided by the user's arguments entry).
-We expect that the Query will only take seconds to run.
+I expect that the Query will only take seconds to run.

 Overview of design